JustinD85/hotchocolate-docs/docs/apollo-tracing.md

 _Apollo Tracing_ is a [performance tracing specification] for _GraphQL_ servers.
-It's not part of the actual _GraphQL_ [specification] itself, but there is a common aggrement in the _GraphQL_ community that this should be supported by all _GraphQL_ servers.
+It's not part of the actual _GraphQL_ [specification] itself, but there is a common agreement in the _GraphQL_ community that this should be supported by all _GraphQL_ servers.

-## Enabeling Apollo Tracing
+## Enabling Apollo Tracing

 Due to built-in _Apollo Tracing_ support it's actually very simple to enable this feature.
 There is an option named `TracingPreference` which takes one of